jojozhuang/jojozhuang.github.io/_posts/2016-09-12-use-mysql-docker-container-for-jsp-application.md

 Open to container's terminal through Kitematic, click 'EXEC' button on the top.
 ![MIME Type](/public/pics/2016-09-12/kitematic.png)

 A terminal windows opens for mysql container.
-Check the files.
+Use 'ls' to check the files.
+Our two db restore files are there.
 ![MIME Type](/public/pics/2016-09-12/sqlfile.png)

 ### 2.2 Restore Database